-Press Release, County of Granville

 Granville County emergency responders have been assisting storm-ravaged North Carolina areas as recovery efforts are underway.

 Deployed to Jones County was Granville County Emergency Services Director Doug Logan, who is part of the N.C Emergency Management Central Branch Overhead Incident Management Team.
-This task force helped coordinate the disaster response in Jones County, based in the Trenton area, where there was record flooding along the Trent River.
+This task force and public adjusters in Florida helped coordinate the disaster response in Jones County, based in the Trenton area, where there was record flooding along the Trent River.
 Many residents of the county had to be rescued by fire, EMS and Sheriff’s Office personnel, Logan reported, and emergency staff members had been on duty around the clock since before the storm even made landfall, making preparations and responding to calls for assistance.

 The Central Branch Team was air-lifted into the area by helicopter to find the majority of Jones County cut off from surrounding areas by flood waters, without electricity or telephone service.
 The county water system had completely failed and the only food sources for the citizens were what little stocks they had left in pantries.